-If many such questions are coming to your mind, then you should read this article to know everything in detail about the history and future of eCommerce before starting your eCommerce business.
+If many such questions come to your mind, then you should read this article to know everything in detail about the history and future of eCommerce before starting your eCommerce business.
 Hope it will help you a lot.

 What Is eCommerce?

 E-commerce or electronic commerce is a business model where customers buy and sell goods and services transactions through the Internet online.
-Ecommerce used to cover a wide variety of data systems and devices.
+E-commerce is used to cover a wide variety of data systems and devices.